yoonspark/fsnd-trivia/backend/README.md

 #### REQUEST

 - *Path Parameters:*
-    - `category_id`: ID integer of the category to fetch questions for.
+    - `category_id`: ID of the category to fetch questions for.

 - *Query Parameters:*
     - `page` (optional): Page to fetch and render.
 Defaults to 1.